eskinner31/eskinner31.github.io/_posts/2016-07-10-Productivity-App-Of-The-Week-Calm.md

 fb-img: https://lh3.googleusercontent.com/NmWh7Jnm_VxC-SOfT3VhqmnGlc4sMWLJh9SDfBL1hRx7PG2WA0yS8VY7Mhi1m7P7UQ=w300
 ---

-#Productivity App of the Week: Calm &trade
+#Productivity App of the Week: Calm™

 ###The Problem

 Have you ever tried to get started with meditation and failed miserably?
 If you're like me the answer is a giant YES, and you've failed on multiple occasions.
 I've always found it a bit difficult to started with meditation, because I never really knew if I was doing it right, and I never understood how much time to devote to really getting deep in the zone.
-Luckily, some great team knew that there were a bunch of us groping around in the dark, and decided to create Calm &trade
+Luckily, some great team knew that there were a bunch of us groping around in the dark, and decided to create Calm™

 ###The Benefits